Lessons on Demand

 Junior Dinghy sailor since May, 2016.
 Club member since September, 2015.
 Previously owned a Cal-20 in San Diego and sailed extensively including trips to Mexico and Catalina Island.
 Contributed to updating the Club's Dinghy manual this year.
 Willing to teach anyone working towards their Junior Dinghy rating and will teach all Junior level skils.
 Availability for lessons: most Wednesday and Friday afternoons.
 Contact John.

-Senior Dinghy sailor, Club member since November 2013, dinghy sailor since the mid-1980s, and Club Rear Commodore (sailing instruction).
-Willing to test prospective Juniors who are adequately prepared, and also to teach rated Juniors working on Senior skills, especially rudderless sailing, jib-only sailing, sailing without a centerboard, backwards sailing, and downwind sailing.
+Cruising Skipper, Dinghy and Keelboat, Club member since November 2013, dinghy sailor since the mid-1980s, and Club Rear Commodore (sailing instruction).
+Willing to test prospective Juniors who are adequately prepared, and also to teach rated Juniors working on Senior dinghy skills, especially rudderless sailing, jib-only sailing, sailing without a centerboard, backwards sailing, and downwind sailing.
+Not available for keelboat lessons, but willing to have practice sessions with Juniors who are close to their Senior Keelboat test.
 Availability for lessons: Many Tuesday and Friday afternoons.
 Contact John.

 Junior Dinghy sailor.
 Also a rated windsurfer.
 Recent club member, but has been sailing and windsurfing for many years.
 Willing to teach beginners and novices working towards their Junior rating.
 Mostly available on weekends.
 Contact Balthazar.